radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/delete-environment.md

 This guide outlines the required steps to delete an environment from a specific environment's *Overview* screen.
 For details on deleting an environment from the *Environments* home screen that lists all environments, review the [delete an environment guide](../environment-overview/delete-an-environment.md).

-> **NOTE:** Only non-production environments can be deleted by users.
+> [!note] Only non-production environments can be deleted by users.
 To delete a production environment, please contact Radiant Logic.

 ## Getting started